izaktan/Message-Box/README.md

 # Message-Box
-Built with Vue.js, Bootstrap, PHP and MySQL.
+A web app for posting and replying anonymously which built with Vue.js, Bootstrap, PHP and MySQL.<br>
 `replies` in MySQL is a json-style string object